RimJoudi/holbertonschool-zero_day/0x01-emacs/README.md

-informations about opening a file whithin Emacs
+informations about saving a file whithin Emacs